Judging (J) – Perceiving (P)

 Take these words from the ancient Chinese philosopher, Lao Tzu, as parting advice:

-Michael Poh is a blogger who believes in the power of the written word to influence and inspire.
+Michael Poh is previously a freelance blogger and regular contributor for Hongkiat.com.
+He believes in the power of the written word to influence and inspire.
 An enthusiastic video gamer, Michael is also actively engaged in various physical activities in his spare time.
-To sign your organisation up for MBTI programmes, contact training@leaderonomics.com.
-For more Career Advice articles, click here.